-Why Did God Create Us?
-Exploring the Big Question
+Why God Created Us?
+Breaking Down the Ultimate Question

 “Did you then think that We had created you without purpose and that you would never be returned to Us?”